NikitaALSI/NikitaALSI/README.md

 ## Hi there 👋 My name is Nikita.

-I’m currently working on myself by developing my programming skills.
+I’m working on myself by developing my programming skills.

-I’m currently learning Python and web design.
+I’m currently learning Python and Web design.

 <!--
 **NikitaALSI/NikitaALSI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.